A Unique Collaboration

 The Living Classroom Implementation Guide reflects the experiences of Schlegel Villages and Conestoga College Institute of Technology and Advanced Learning, in developing, implementing and evaluating their first two Living Classrooms, at the Village of Riverside Glen (Guelph, Ontario) and the Village at University Gates (Waterloo, Ontario).

-Together, Conestoga College Institute of Technology and Advanced Learning and Schlegel Villages envisioned a new kind of educational experience for students whose career path will lead them to work with older adults in long-term care homes.
+Together, Conestoga College and Schlegel Villages envisioned a new kind of educational experience for students whose career path will lead them to work with older adults in long-term care homes.

-A second Living Classroom at the Village at University Gates (Waterloo, Ontario) opened in 2015, in partnership with the Schlegel-UW Research Institute for Aging.
-The LC at the Village at University Gates delivers both PSW and PN programming.
-The PN program at University Gates was a result of transferring the PN program from Riverside Glen.
+A second Living Classroom opened in 2015 at the Village at University Gates (Waterloo, Ontario), in partnership with the Schlegel-UW Research Institute for Aging.
+The LC at University Gates delivers both PSW and PN programming.
+The PN program was transferred from Riverside Glen.

 The motivation for this initiative was a desire to increase the number of Personal Support Worker (PSW) and Practical Nursing (PN) graduates to meet workforce demands in LTC homes in Guelph, Ontario.
 LTC homes were finding it more and more difficult to recruit passionate, competent, and confident graduates to work in LTC.

-Today, this educational and workforce development model has become a reality for PSW students.
+Today, this educational and workforce development model has become a reality.
 We refer to this vision as the “Living Classroom” (LC).
 The LC is an interprofessional (IP) approach, whereby a PSE program is delivered within the context of a LTC home, with team members consisting of faculty, students, LTC teams, residents and families, who engage with each other within a culture of interactive learning.

 “The LC started at the Village of Riverside Glen, to increase access for students in Guelph.
 Additional LTC beds were being added in Guelph and all providers had workforce shortages.
 Schlegel Villages questioned whether there was something that they could do.
 Together, we (Conestoga College and the Village of Riverside Glen) decided to implement educational programs at the Village of Riverside Glen and increase accessibility to students, and therefore, increase the likelihood of students to graduate and serve the needs of Guelph and surrounding community.